 ABSTRACT: The Bible supports the Immaculate Conception of Mary.
 The proof hinges on Jesus’ having no sin and being holy.
 Catholic and Protestant sources say the Immaculate Conception largely lacks Scriptural support.
-For Mary to bear a Holy Son she had to give birth without any flow of blood and she must never have had a monthly period or Jesus would have been defiled at birth.
-For Mary to give birth without blood she would have had to have a physiology similar to Eve before the fall, hence the Immaculate Conception.
-This is required so that Jesus the Holy Son of God could be born human and yet remain holy.
+For Mary to bear a Holy Son, she had to give birth without any flow of blood, and she must never have had a monthly period, or Jesus would have been defiled at birth.
+For Mary to give birth without blood, she had a physiology similar to Eve before the fall, hence the Immaculate Conception.
+This is required so that Jesus, the Holy Son of God, could be born human and yet remain holy.

 NOTE: The uncleanness being sin described in this article is restricted to the Old Covenant, Christians under the New Covenant are not made unclean, but rather are holy (1Peter 2:9).

 Why is the Immaculate Conception needed?
-Whether Mary was conceived with or without original sin, her mother was descended from Eve and therefore Mary became unclean and so a sinner at birth.
-After birth she with her mother were purified after eighty days.
-Then as long as Mary did not have a monthly period and bleed as part of giving birth, she could give birth to Jesus without making Him unclean and therefore a sinner.
-Second, the child Jesus was holy, if a holy object came in contact with an unclean object (and the uncleanness could not be eliminated), it was defiled so Jesus would have been defiled at birth.
+Whether Mary was conceived with or without original sin, her mother was descended from Eve, and therefore Mary became unclean and so a sinner at birth.
+After her birth, she with her mother were purified after eighty days.
+Then as long as Mary did not have a monthly period and bleed as part of giving birth, she could give birth to Jesus without making Him unclean and therefore, a sinner.
+Second, the child Jesus was holy if a holy object came in contact with an unclean object (and the uncleanness could not be eliminated), it was defiled so Jesus would have been defiled at birth.

-Adam and Eve were created in the image of God, and God is holy, therefore Adam and Eve were created in a state where they were and could remain holy.
-Eve as created was holy and therefore did not have a monthly period, because a period would have made her unclean.
-Adam as created was holy therefore did not have an emission of semen, because an emission would make him unclean.
-The command to be fruitful and to increase in number (Gen 1:28) came before the fall, therefore we know that they could beget children and remain holy through that process.
+Adam and Eve were created in the image of God, and God is holy.
+Therefore Adam and Eve were created in a state where they were and could remain holy.
+Eve, as created, was holy and therefore did not have a monthly period, because a period would have made her unclean.
+Adam, as created, was holy; therefore, did not have an emission of semen, because an emission would make him unclean.
+The command to be fruitful and to increase in number (Gen 1:28) came before the fall.
+Therefore we know that they could beget children and remain holy through that process.
 This means that there was a clear physiological difference in both men and women before and after the fall.
 Now for Christ to be born of a woman and to not become unclean in the birth process, He had to be born of a woman made after the likeness of Eve, who did not have monthly periods and could give birth without bleeding.
 Hence the necessity for Mary to be conceived in the likeness of Eve before the fall, that is never having a monthly period and the ability to give birth without bleeding.
-Mary was conceived without the effects of original sin, but still was born of her mother who was affected by the fall.
-Because she was born of a woman she was made unclean and therefore sinful at her birth.
+Mary was conceived without the effects of original sin but still was born of her mother, who was affected by the fall.
+Because Mary was born of a woman, her birth made her unclean and therefore sinful at her birth.

-Every person born of woman except Jesus, became a sinner, usually at conception and then again at birth.
-The exception was Jesus, because He had no sin.
-But for Jesus to be born without sin He had to be born of a woman who could give birth without shedding blood, thus the necessity of Mary.
-Mary as conceived did not have the stain of sin, therefore she could give birth to a sinless child, even though her birth necessitated that she sin, because she was born of a woman and therefore contaminated by sin at birth.
-The distinction is between personal sin resulting from ones own action and the contamination of sin that occurs through contact with members of the human race.
+Every person born of a woman except Jesus, became a sinner, usually at conception and then again at birth.
+The exception was Jesus because He had no sin.
+But for Jesus to be born without sin, He had to be born of a woman who could give birth without shedding blood, thus the necessity of Mary.
+Mary, as conceived, did not have the stain of sin.
+Therefore she could give birth to a sinless child, even though her birth necessitated that she sin because she was born of a woman and therefore contaminated by sin at birth.
+The distinction is between personal sin resulting from one's own action and the contamination of sin that occurs through contact with members of the human race.

 The Bible repeatedly states that Jesus was without sin.
 John 8:46 Can any of you prove me guilty of sin?
 If I am telling the truth, why don’t you believe me?
 2 Corinthians 5:21 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
 1 Peter 2:22 “He committed no sin, and no deceit was found in his mouth.”
 1 John 3:5 But you know that he appeared so that he might take away our sins.
 And in him is no sin.
 Hebrews 4:15 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet was without sin.
 Hebrews 7:26 Such a high priest meets our need—one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.